Skip to main content

 ext-meetingMeeting transcription tools from external parties

-Which external sources of AI-generated content should employees be trained to identify?
+Which external sources of AI-generated content should employees be trained to be familiar with?

 ext-ai-overviewScreenshots of Google AI Overview and other AI-generated summaries without attribution